 In 1985 David left New Zealand for England and remained there until 1993 entertaining in various clubs in London and spent 6 months touring England in ‘Joseph and the Amazing Technicolour Dreamcoat’.

 A decision was made to return to New Zealand in 1994 where David, now a committed Christian, lives with his family.
 David has built a home recording studio where he reflects his love of gospel, country/folk music with the songs he is writing and singing.
-The 2021 release of his song ‘After All These Years’ spent 5 weeks in the UK country ‘Hotdisc’ top 40.
+The 2021 release of his song ‘After All These Years’ spent 5 weeks in the UK country ‘Hotdisc’ top 40 and the follow up single 'Living the Waltz' graced the same charts for 13 weeks.